JarekE/AutoPEEPTitration/readme.md

 Only the data must be handed over and all necessary preferences must be determined in config.py.
 The function maps the entire life cycle.
 The data is divided (train, val, test), the training is carried out and evaluated, and the network is evaluated.
 Layers and knots can be changed as desired, but are sensibly chosen in this version.
-Furthermore, all weights of the network are saved in the file model.pth after successful training in order to be able to access them again later.
+Furthermore, all weights of the network are saved in the file model_splitX.pth after successful training in order to be able to access them again later.
 This makes it possible to evaluate and use the network externally.
-If requested, the results can be saved externally in a file (classification_report.txt).

 ## Machine Learning approaches